flannon/vagrant-templates/README.md

 #### Usage

-Clone vagrant-templates, change the value of HOST_NAME in the Vagrantfile to the name of the system/(puppet role) you want to boot, run r10k and then `vagrant up`.
+Clone the latest release of this repo, change the value of HOST_NAME in the Vagrantfile to the name of the system/(puppet role) you want to boot, run r10k and then `vagrant up`.
+Cloning from 'master' may produce inconsistent results, check the [releases](https://github.com/flannon/vagrant-templates/releases) page to find the latest release of this repo.

-i.e. To build the nginx template you can do the following,
+i.e. To build the nginx from the v0.0.1 release of the vagant-templates repo you can do the following,

+    $ git clone -b v0.0.1 --single-branch --depth 1 https://github.com/flannon/vagrant-templates.git vagrant-nginx
     $ git clone https://github.com/flannon/vagrant-templates vagrant-nginx
     $ cd vagrant-nginx